使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Richard Dearnley - Analyst

 I see.
-So, when you start in March.
-If to use rough numbers, the capacity of the plant would still be about $15 million or would it be, $20 million or something like that?
+So when you start in March, to use rough numbers, the capacity of the plant would still be about $15 million?
+Or would it be $20 million or something like that?

-The capacity should be more than 20.
+The capacity should be more than $20 million.

 Richard Dearnley - Analyst

-That's at start up, not through the year.
+That's at start-up, not through the year.

 Richard Dearnley - Analyst